-We started with understanding user pain points, their needs and value that Verge Sense can give them.
+We asked ourselves who the users are, how much detail do they really need and what can make interacting with data fun.
+We started with understanding user pain points, their needs and value that VergeSense can give them.

 Data provided by sensors is simple - the number of people in a view range of the sensor.

 We focused on displaying it in a clear way so even users who are not used to working with numbers and charts can easily understand what’s happening.

-Something that will be the essence of what’s happening in the office.
+Not all users need to check detailed information, compare charts and draw conclusions, at least not on a daily basis.
 We considered all factors, starting from the number of rooms, types of those rooms, their target utilization and actual average utilization.